Romania Itinerary How To Plan a One Week Trip to Romania by JetSettingFools.com

 Interesting Architecture Bucharest, Romania

-After getting settled into your accommodations (recommended: Grand Hotel Continental), start your exploration in the Old Town Lipscani District – one of the most interesting places to see in Romania.
+After getting settled into your accommodations (recommended: Grand Hotel Continental), start your exploration in the Old Town Lipscani District; it’s one of the most interesting places to see in Romania.
 Join the Free Walkabout Bucharest Tour and let a guide show you the sights – or wander to the top Bucharest Old Town sights on your own.

-In the afternoon, continue sightseeing to the north of the historic Bucharest center.
-Spend the rest of the day seeing some of the city’s most significant architecture and cultural highlights – like Gradina Cismigiu Park, the National Art Museum at the Royal Palace, Revolution Square and the Ateneul Roman Theater.
+Spend the rest of the day seeing some of the most significant architecture and cultural highlights – like Gradina Cismigiu Park, the National Art Museum at the Royal Palace, Revolution Square and the Ateneul Roman Theater.

 Public Transit for Day 1